 a.
-Energy Consultant and design team should provide training session to the GC's project manager and site superintendent and a representative of each key sub-contractors (mandatory for foundations, framing, insulation/air-sealing and mechanical trades) to facilitate buy-in and go over best practices to build to the sustainable building standards being pursued by the project.
+Energy Consultant and design team should provide training session to the GC's project manager and site superintendent and a representative of each key sub-contractors (mandatory for foundations, framing, insulation/air-sealing and mechanical trades) to review best practices to build to the sustainable building standards being pursued by the project.